 Assumption of Responsibility: I have read and understand the Intramural eligibility rules and have verified that each player on my team complies with these rules.
 If there is an error or discrepancy I will assume full responsibility.
 Failure to comply with these rules will result in sanctions being levied against the individual and/or team in violation as set forth in the IM Code.

 Rosters contain a lot of useful information, and therefore should be filled out in full.
-Players may be added to your roster throughout the regular season.
-However, each player must read and sign the waiver form prior to competing.
-Once the playoffs begin (league ties included) no new players may be added to your team’s roster.
+Players may be added to your roster throughout the regular season; however, each player must read and sign the waiver form prior to competing.
+Once the playoffs begin, no new players may be added to a team’s roster.

 Only players who have competed in at least one regular season contest may participate in the playoffs.
 (I.e. if someone is on your roster, but has not played in a regular season game, that person may not compete in the playoffs.)

 Sport club participants who are members of a traveling team are limited to two players per team (in a same or “like” sport), and must participate in the high competition division.
 Members of an individual sport club (badminton, tennis) may not participate in the same or “like” sport.